Hainan Airlines: Development since the 2000s

 On 25 March 2015, Hainan Airlines announced its intention to acquire 30 Boeing 787-9s, which are all to join the Hainan Airlines Fleet.
-The delivery of the aircraft is scheduled to be completed by 2021.
+The delivery of the aircraft is scheduled for completion by 2021.
 Two leased Boeing 787-9 aircraft were delivered in the spring of 2016.
-Hainan Airlines will also be among the first operators of the Comac C919, with deliveries begin in the 2020s.
+Hainan Airlines will also be among the first operators of the Comac C919, with deliveries beginning in the 2020s.

 Bankruptcy and restructuring

-Hainan Airlines's parent company HNA Group announced on January 19, 2021 that it had entered bankruptcy restructuring after a government-led exercise to work out its debt failed to produce enough money to repay bondholders and creditors.
-As of September 24, 2021, HNA Group was broken into four components, one of which is the airline component, due to the bankruptcy court order.
+Hainan Airlines's parent company HNA Group announced on 19 January 2021 that it had entered bankruptcy restructuring after a government-led exercise to work out its debt failed to produce enough money to repay bondholders and creditors.
+As of 24 September 2021, HNA Group was broken into four components, one of which is the airline component, due to the bankruptcy court order.
 Liaoning Fangda Group Industrial, a conglomerate with business in the carbon, steel, and pharmaceuticals industries, will invest in the airline component.